-The peach "Regina di Londa" has an unknown origin.
-The first information about it date back to the 50s, when it was accidentally discovered by Alfredo Leoni from Londa: after analyzing its features, he understood the commercial importance it could gain as a late cultivar.
-An abundant blooming completed by an excellent fructification and a good resitance to the oidium (a pathogenic mushroom of the peach tree) transformed it in an excellent fruit for the hill of the Mugello area.
-Moreover, its ripening takes place in the second ten days of September, a particular period, since it is the only white pulp cultivar on the market of Firenze in late September.
-The importance of this kind of peach has not changed in the Town of Londa, and every year, in September, there is an important town festival.
+The "Regina di Londa" peach has an unknown origin.
+The earliest information dates back to the '50s, when it was brought to the fore by Alfred Leoni of Londa who discovered it by chance and, verifying its characteristics, understood the commercial importance it could have as a late cultivar.
+An abundant flowering accompanied by an excellent fruiting and a good resistance to oidium (pathogenic peach fungus) allowed it to become excellent for the Mugello hill.
+To these first considerations we can add the fact that its ripening takes place in the second decade of September, an unusual period becoming the only white pulp cultivar on the Florentine market in late September.
+Today, the importance of this peach in the Municipality of Londa remains unchanged and every year, in the month of September, its qualities are celebrated in the most important village festival.

-It is a very sweet-scented fruit, it is rather big and round-shaped, slightly flattened at its poles; it is white - light green, with red veining.
-The pulp is white with red veining near the stone, it is compact, very sweet, and aromatic.
+This is a very fragrant fruit, of large size and round shape, slightly flattened at the poles; white - light green, with intense red marbling.
+The pulp is creamy white with bright red veins near the core, firm, very sweet and aromatic.

 This fruit can only be appreciated during the months of September and October.